 M Culinary Concepts embodies the WM Phoenix Open's sustainability ambitions.
-As a keystone tournament vendor since 2000, M Culinary helps bring our zero waste vision to life across the course.
+As a keystone tournament vendor since 2010, M Culinary helps bring our zero waste vision to life across the course.
 Their team's passion for elevating the tourament's commitments stands out throughout the year while planning for procurement standards and tournament operations.

 As the largest food provider on site, M Culinary works with WM each year and is contractually required to use certified compostable food service products and recyclable or reusable beverage containers.
-Responsibly diverting waste from landfill cannot be done without strict control over incoming materials.
-M Culinary's dedication to compliance with the tournament's sustainable materials requirements, as well as innovation in material use, is a pinnacle aspect of the WM Phoenix Open's zero waste success.
+Responsibly diverting waste from landfill cannot be done without strict control over incoming materials and M Culinary's dedication to compliance with the tournament's sustainable materials requirements, as well as innovation in material use, is a pinnacle aspect of the WM Phoenix Open's zero waste success.

 M Culinary maintains a strong relationship with a local non-profit food recovery program, Waste Not, to recover perishable food for redistribution in the community.
-Each year, M Culinary transports unused food from the WM Phoenix Open to their commissary.
-Waste Not picks it up and delivers to over 60 diverse Phoenix agencies including schools, daycare centers, rehabilitation centers and senior facilities throughout the Greater Phoenix area.
+Waste Not transports unused food from the WM Phoenix Open to over 60 diverse Phoenix agencies including schools, daycare centers, rehabilitation centers and senior facilities throughout the Greater Phoenix area.
 M Culinary also sources their ingredients and materials from local suppliers whenever possible, utilizes 100% compostable service ware across other operations, and strives to manage their fleet vehicles to reduce fuel consumption and associated GHG emissions.